kilpkonn/msc-thesis/main.typ

 Note that the `fill` operation does not destroy the hole yet as the guess binding it created is allowed to have more holes in it.

 To destroy holes, operation `solve` is used.
-It operates on guesss bindings and checks if if they contain any more holes.
+It operates on guess bindings and checks if they contain any more holes.
 If they don't, then the hole is destroyed and substituted with the value from guess binder.

 The two step process, with `fill` followed by `solve`, allows the elaborator to work safely with incomplete terms.
 This way incomplete terms do not affect other holes (by adding extra constraints) until we know we can solve them.
 Once a term is complete in a guess binding, it may be substituted into the scope of the binding safely.
 In each of these tactics, if any step fails, or the term in focus does not solve the entire tactic fails.
-This means that is roughly follows the DFS aproach described in @standardml.
+This means that it roughly follows the DFS approach described in @standardml.

 #todo("p22 & p18, what is difference between converts and unifies? why not converts => unifies?")
 #todo("p22 I think I'm missing something of how binders work or why are they needed")